canonical/snapcraft/docs/hooks.md

 # Snapcraft hook support

-Snapcraft supports snapd's [hooks][1] mechanism with two conventions:
+Snapcraft supports snapd's [hooks][1] mechanism using two possible methods:

 1. Create a `snap/hooks/` directory in the root of the project and place hook executables in there.
 They will automatically be copied into the snap during